wg-osr/walkerga.github.io/class/fi_ogre.md

 **D:** Strength of Food<br>

 ## Bulk
 You can eat any object bigger than a chicken and softer than metal as a ration.
-If you don't eat at least two rations per day, you lose 1 layer of fat.
+If you don't eat at least two rations per day, you lose 1 layer of **Fat**.

-For each inventory slot you have taken by Fat, increase your HP by 1.
-When in town between adventures, if you spend the equivalent of a Treasure [carousing](/2020/11/09/base-rules/), you can fill one of your Inventory slots with Fat.
+For each inventory slot you have taken by **Fat**, increase your HP by 1.
+When in town between adventures, if you spend the equivalent of a Treasure [carousing](/2020/11/09/base-rules/), you can fill one of your Inventory slots with **Fat**.

 ## Smash
-Your melee attacks inflict +1 damage per inventory slots you have taken by Fat.
+Your melee attacks inflict +1 damage per inventory slots you have taken by **Fat**.

 ## Bully
 Once per encounter, you can give a one-word command to a humanoid that is smaller than you.
 The creature can choose to fall prone instead of obeying the order.